kehantan/labbook/docs/protein/sds_page.rst

 #.
 Prepare 2 small beaker for resolving gel and stacking gel.
 Prepare 1 larger beaker for distilled water.
 #.
 Prepare the resolving and stacking gel solution according to the table, but leave out TEMED.

-    The sequence is to cast resolving gel first then only cast stacking gel.
-Can prepare the resolving gel first, then prepare stacking gel.
-You can prepare and cast the resolving gel first, then prepare the stacking gel while waiting for the resolving gel to solidify.
+    * The sequence is to cast resolving gel first then only cast stacking gel.
+    * Can prepare the resolving gel first, then prepare stacking gel immediately after.
+Another option is to prepare and cast the resolving gel first, then prepare the stacking gel while waiting for the resolving gel to solidify.

 Cast gel
 --------